jku-vds-lab/app_vdslab_landing_page/README.md

 ### Enable SSL for landing page

-If the variable `PHOVEA_ENABLE_SSL_LANDING_PAGE` exist a SSL certificate for caleydoapp.org is added.
+If the variable `PHOVEA_ENABLE_SSL_LANDING_PAGE` exists a SSL certificate for caleydoapp.org is added.
 By default no SSL certificate is added.

 ### Add phovea app